 European languages will provide a deep understanding of the interconnections between different languages and cultures, and their global impact over time.
 German is the mother tongue of 110 million people, making it the most widely spoken first language in Europe.
 It’ll give you access to a rich contemporary and historical culture, including literature, philosophy, music and the visual arts.

 The German studies program is designed to enable students to develop a high level of communicative competence in the German language and a critical awareness of fundamental areas of German studies: literature, cultural studies and linguistics within a European and global context.
 There are flexible entry points (beginners, intermediate and proficient), ensuring language study at a level that suits your background.

 You will be taught by talented and enthusiastic native speakers, all of whom have extensive experience in language and university teaching.
-We use music, film, popular media and literature to assist you to improve your language skills and to gain an understanding of the history and culture of the German speaking countries.
+We use literature, film, music and popular media to assist you to improve your language skills and to gain an understanding of the history and culture of the German-speaking countries across Europe.

-Opportunities to study abroad can immerse students in the German language, and enable them to gain a critical understanding of significant moments in the development of German culture, history and politics.
+You will have opportunities to study abroad and immerse yourself in the German language, enabling you to gain a critical understanding of significant moments in the development of German and European culture, history and politics.

 - Bachelor of Arts